Ingala Valley: History of the study

 In 1994, A. V. Matveev identified natural boundaries of the valley that first allowed perceiving it as a united archaeological complex.
-The following year, research by the West Siberian archaeological expedition of the was begun.
-By Decree of the President of Russia Boris Yeltsin on February 20, 1995 No. 176, many archaeological sites of the Ingala Valley received the status of of federal importance.
+The following year, research by the West Siberian archaeological expedition of the Institute of Northern Development of the Siberian Branch of the Russian Academy of Sciences was begun.
+By Decree of the President of Russia Boris Yeltsin on February 20, 1995 No. 176, many archaeological sites of the Ingala Valley received the status of cultural heritage site in Russia of federal importance.
 From 1995 to 2003, 300 new archaeological sites were identified.

 Periodization of cultural layers

 Currently, these are 549 archaeological sites discovered in the Ingala Valley; the oldest one dates to the Middle Stone Age.

 Stone Age

 Mesolithic

 The Mesolithic is presented in the Ingala Valley with early cultural deposits of the archaeological monument "Ostrov-II".
 Absence of radiocarbon dating does not allow setting an age of the finds.
-By analogy with other Mesolithic in the south of the Tyumen Oblast ("Katenka" and "Zvezdniy"), a chronological framework of the oldest finds in the valley was limited within 8th–7th millennium BC.
+By analogy with other Mesolithic parkings in the south of the Tyumen Oblast ("Katenka" and "Zvezdniy"), a chronological framework of the oldest finds in the valley was limited within 8th–7th millennium BC.